ratsgib/amazonprice/README.md

 ```

 #### How to use
-1. Run the django server and access the root URL.
+Run the django server and access the root URL.
 ```
 https://[your server]/
 ```
-1. Input a keyword of your favorite products.
+And input a keyword of your favorite products.

 #### Price scraping batch
 ```